 Finally, the recipe is a bit wordy, but I want to explain my process well.
 Read it a couple of times.
 It's really simple, and once you make this dish a couple of times, it really becomes something you can whip up without much thought, and the results are amazing.

 For the Fried Onions:

 I made my Spinach with Chickpeas simply, with onion, garlic, smoked paprika, and olive oil.
 I was serving it with Calçots Con Romesco (Grilled Scallions with Romesco), Crusty Bread, and Extra Romesco Sauce on the side. (these 3 posts are meant to be read together for full effect) The romesco has lots of tomato and red pepper flavours, with acidity from sherry vinegar, so I didn't feel the need to add any of these nuances to this recipe.
-If I WASN'T serving it with Romesco, I would definitely be adding a splash of something.
-Tomato and or Lemon/Sherry Vinegar to add some brightness.
-I think I always want crusty multigrain bread grilled with olive oil when I'm eating this.
+If you weren't serving it with Romesco, you could add a squeeze of lemon or splash of sherry vinegar if you'd like, though even though I have a strong affinity for the perfect balance of acidity in a dish, there's something about just squidgy olive oil coated things seasoned well with salt and pepper.
+I think I always want crusty bread grilled with olive oil when I'm eating this.
 Especially with the other tapas dishes I made.
 Piling all the deliciousness onto bread is perfection!